oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

 - **Negative interest rates** amount to payments in return for being abl to maintain deposits at some financial institution
   - For a time, zero was regarded as the lowest sustainable interest rate, since depositors would simply convert to holding cash instead
-  - As depositors swap to cash, institutions are focrced to offer higher interest rates
+  - As depositors swap to cash, institutions are forced to offer higher interest rates
   - In reality, there was a failure to account for an effective **convenience premium** on being able to make deposits, such that a large transfer to cash didn't occur, even as rates fell to negative values

 - **Quantitative easing** involved central banks making large injections of funds into the commercial banking system, in the hope that they would stimulate economic activity by increasing lending
-  - Combined with negative interest rates, it ould be more attractive to spend or invest the funds
+  - Combined with negative interest rates, it would be more attractive to spend or invest the funds
   - In order for this experimental combination of policies to work, market participants must believe that purchases made now will provide a positive net economic benefit in the future
   - However, negative interest rates can complicate the process of forming capital market expectations
     - If the risk free rate is negative, a policy neutral rate derived using the Taylor Rule becomes more appropriate
-    - Multiple path projections for how the negative rates will eventually transistion to a long term stable rate should be considered
+    - Multiple path projections for how the negative rates will eventually transition to a long term stable rate should be considered
     - Sourcing comparable historical data in order to analyse such a period can be difficult since negative interest rates represent such an irregular economic regime

 - Governments can also utilise **fiscal policy** to stimulate economies, by decreasing taxes, and/or increasing spending